-The 2018-2019 intake of Active New Professionals was announced on May 17, 2018.
-It is hoped that this year’s pairings will be made no later than the beginning of August.
-The Active New Professionals will wind down their activities in May-June 2019, after which the official Mentor-Mentee relationship will end, though it is hoped that lasting relationships will develop, enhancing the professional lives of both Mentor and Mentee.
+The 2020-2021 intake of Active New Professionals will be announced in September 2020.
+It is hoped that this year’s pairings will be made no later than October 2020.
+The Active New Professionals will wind down their activities in November 2021, after which the official Mentor-Mentee relationship will end, though it is hoped that lasting relationships will develop, enhancing the professional lives of both Mentor and Mentee.

 I am interested in Mentoring a New Professional.
 What should I Do Next?

 If you are an ICA member in Category A, C or D, please fill in our NP Mentor Application form (available below in the section “Downloads”) and send it to Laura Millar at Millar@ica.org.

 If you have more questions about the Mentorship Programme, feel free to contact Laura Millar at the same email address.